Internships at OPB

 At OPB, we develop new ways to engage people through media.
 We create award winning content, report on news that matters, and aggregate the best national and international stories and programs.
 We distribute it all on multiple platforms - with a robust technical backbone that allows viewers and listeners to find us anywhere, at any time.
 And, we do it all with a singular Northwest style and perspective.

-Internship opportunities vary greatly from term to term depending on organizational need and the strengths and skills interns offer.
-Interns are engaged in robust learning experiences and we work with interns that are selected to develop a path that is beneficial.
+OPB offers a mix of paid and unpaid internship and volunteer experiences.
+These opportunities vary greatly from term to term depending on organizational need and the strengths and skills interns and volunteers offer.
+We partner with interns and volunteers to develop a learning experience that is engaging and beneficial.

 OPB receives far more internship applications than we could ever place in internship positions.
 Submitting an application does not guarantee selection for an internship.
 Except where noted, internships are unpaid.